mr-adult/tree-iterators-rs/README.md

 println!("{}", result);
 ```

-I can do the same with the postorder iterator to get the result in reverse:
+We can do the same with the postorder iterator to get the result in reverse:

 ```rust
 let root = create_example_tree();